jamesbhall423/Code-Challenge---Movie/README.md

 * NodeJS installed from https://nodejs.org/en/download/
 * Tested using msi for 64-bit Windows 11 (Information in Settings / System / About)
 * Automatically install neccesary tools in the installer setup
+* For tests replace WEBSITE_NAME in webapp/index.html with the IP address of the local server (Settings / Network and Internet)

 ## ABOUT

 * Author James Hall
-* Version 0.0 - (timestamp 40min)
+* Version 0.1 (timestamp 2hr 20min)

 ## VERSIONS (see git history)

+* 0.1 NodeJS test - able to get the client and server code to communicate (2hr 20min)
 * 0.0 Setup Structure - No functionality, just layout out anticipated methods.
+(40min)

 ## ANTICIPATED FUTURE VERSIONS

-* 0.1 NodeJS test
 * 0.2 TMDB API test
 * 0.3 Console Retrival App
 * 1.0 TMDB search webpage